cnnrznn/cnnrznn.github.io/_posts/2019-02-01-meta-research.md

 ---
 layout: single
-title:  "How to Do Research Meta Discussion"
+title:  "_How to Do Research_ Meta Discussion"
 categories:
   - academia
 ---